-These consolidated financial statements have been prepared on a going concern basis, the validity of which depends upon the ability of the Group to attain profitable and positive cash flow from operation in foreseeable future.
-In additions, the directors consider the pending litigations ultimately will not have significant impact to the financial position of the Group.
+These consolidated financial statements have been prepared on a going concern basis, the validity of which depends upon the current profitable and positive cash flow position of the Group and the ability of the Group to maintain these situation in foreseeable future.
+In additions, the directors consider the litigations ultimately will not have significant impact to the financial position of the Group.
 Details are explained in note 2 to consolidated financial statements.